jevansbio/ARISE-MDS-sensor-portal/frontend_pam/README.md

 **Select folders in frontend**

 - `src/`: Contains the main source code for the frontend.
   - `components/`: Houses reusable React components, each in its own directory.
-- `index.html`: The entry HTML file for the frontend.

-- `src/`: Contains the main source code for the frontend.
-  - `components/`: Houses reusable React components, each in its own directory.